LouDnl/USBSID-Pico/README.md

   - Requires Black Pico clone board with RGB LED onboard!
   - SID voices to use for calculation can be changed in config
 - Uses the [TinyUSB](https://github.com/hathach/tinyusb) stack
-### Known issues
-* Digiplay is better in Vice then SidplayFp at the moment.
-  While not yet at 100%, most tunes will play!
-  See the [discussion](https://github.com/LouDnl/USBSID-Pico/discussions/1) about this.

 ### Building
 You can build the firmware using the Pico SDK 2.1.1 and the included TinyUSB.
 Be sure to clone the SDK with `--recurse-submodules`.
 After download run `cd pico-sdk/lib/tinyusb` and then `python3 tools/get_deps.py PICO_PLATFORM` where PICO_PLATFORM is either rp2040 or rp2350 depending on the board you are using.